-Note that despite lacking density, nebulae do contain some matter such as asteroids, but they travel with high amounts of acceleration.
+Note that despite lacking density, nebulae do contain some matter such as asteroids, but they travel with high speeds.
 When you fly through such with a spaceship, collisions will ensue which might, or depending on the speed of your spaceship, will wreak havoc to the hull.
 Just to give a sense of scale, a single fog-sized water drop which collides with a spaceship at half the speed of light has the impact force of about 200 kilograms of TNT.
 This is an example of force=mass*acceleration.
 Space Clouds may contain more than one drop of water.

 One point that is never taken into consideration is that the various astronomical nebulae that are known by appearance (Crab Nebula, Orion Nebula, Pillars of Creation, ect), are known solely by the appearance that they had at some time in the distant past.
 All the pictures we have now were made with light that took many thousands of years getting to us.
 The Crab Nebula is estimated, for example to be approximately 6300 light years from Earth.
 This means that the image of the nebula that we are most familiar with is of its appearance 6300 years ago.
 Astronomers are somewhat certain that if we were able to instantaneously observe the present form of these nebula, they would look nothing like the pictures we have of them and for all that is known, they may no longer exist.
 By the time you arrive, the whole thing could have collapsed into a new generation of stars or been blown to the far ends of the universe.

-pictures of these stellar phenomena are not as easy to find, which means artists are more likely to use the wrong images as a basis for what they look like to human eyes.
+To add to the confusion, some of the most famous pictures taken of outer-space phenomena are in false-color — to help illustrate some aspect of it, such as ultraviolet radiation.
+In other words, the colorfully magnificent Space Clouds you're looking at in astronomy books was, in essence, Photoshopped.
+This information is not commonly provided in images released to the public, and "true color"note pictures of these stellar phenomena are not as easy to find, which means artists are more likely to use the wrong images as a basis for what they look like to human eyes.